Convex Submodular Minimization with Indicator Variables: Conclusion

 \section{Conclusion}

-In this paper, we study a class of convex submodular minimization problems with indicator and lattice constraints, of which the inference of Markov random fields with sparsity and robustness priors is a special case.
+In this paper, we study a class of convex submodular minimization problems with indicator variables, of which the inference of Markov random fields with sparsity and robustness priors is a special case.
 Such a problem can be solved as a binary submodular minimization problem and thus in (strongly) polynomial time provided that for each fixed binary variable, the resulting convex optimization subproblem is (strongly) polynomially solvable.
-When applied to quadratic cases, it extends known results in the literature.
+When applied to quadratic and conic quadratic cases, it extends known results in the literature.
 More efficient implementations are also proposed by exploiting the isotonicity of the solution mapping in parametric settings.